dotnet/dotnet-monitor/documentation/api/info.md

 ## Host Address

-This route is available on all configured addresses.
+The default host address for these routes is `https://localhost:52323`.

 ## Authentication

-Authentication is not enforced for this route.
+Authentication is enforced for this route.
+See [Authentication](./../authentication.md) for further information.

 ## Responses